RadhaKulkarni26/4-bit-Johnson-Counter-with-Ring-Oscillator-using-SKY130nm-PDK/README.md

 ### 1. INTRODUCTION
 ***
-In this project, I am going to Design and Implement a **Mixed Signal Circuit of 2:1 Mux**.
-Design and Implementation will be done using **esim** and **Makerchip** software.
-Mixed signal circuits contain both **Digital and Analog blocks** of a given circuit. **MUX** is a data selector which will give single output from several data inputs.
-Here we have implemented 2 input MUX which will give single output based on select line input.
-As this is a mixed signal circuit we will have complete implementation from **HDL** code to **schematic** implementation and.
-We can **verify** the **output** using **Circuit Waveforms**.
+In this project, I am going to Design and Implement a 4-bit Johnson Counter with Ring Oscillator using Verilog HDL and SKY130nm PDK.
+Design will be implemented using Verilog Code using esim and Makerchip Software.
+Mixed Signal Circuits contain both  analog and digital part of a circuit.
+In this design we have  implemented Johnson counter using Verilog code and Ring oscillator using CMOS circuit.
+As this is a mixed signal circuit, we will have complete implementation from HDL code to schematic implementation and we can verify the output using Circuit Waveforms.
 This complete design and implementation is done using VLSI technology which has features such as high speed, low power, low cost, and small size.

 ### 2. WHAT ARE MIXED SIGNAL CIRCUITS?